 A massive African elephant is drinking water at a waterhole at sunset.
 The sky has the last glowing colors of the sunset in Africa while the blue hour sets in.
 Behind the elephant stand two black rhinos on the other side of the water.
 All three animals show their sides.
-The fading sunset and moon create a warm beautiful scene under the African night sky.
+The fading sunset and moon create a warm, beautiful scene under the African night sky.
 There are also dark silhouettes of a tree.
 The red, orange, blue, and black colors cohesively form a tranquil scene.

 While elephants are drinking, the elephant’s trunk can hold up to 12 liters / 3.17 gallons of water.
 Male African elephants, we also call “bachelors” or “bulls.”
 They leave the matriarchal herd when they reach sexual maturity.
 As a result, they compete for dominance.
 Bulls spend their time in small groups of other males or spend time alone.
 They are known to be solitary.
 As seen in the African Elephant Drinking Water, the bull is alone.
 Bulls have a musth gland on both sides of their head with that they secrete musky substances once a year to attract females for mating.
 Indeed that musth period includes erratic behavior, aggression, and dominant displays.
 African elephant bulls use loud vocalizations.

 African elephants, Loxodonta africana, are in category vulnerable in the IUCN list.

-Discover more elephant photographs from Africa, and Asia, explore our Tusker portfolio.
+Discover more elephant photographs from Africa, and Asia, and explore my Tusker portfolio.
 In our photography portfolios, you can buy stock photos and wall art prints on high-quality materials.
 Such as fine art paper, modern metal, Alu-Dibond, canvas, and acrylic print.